DahianaMC/Kickstarter-Analysis/README.md

 •	Evaluate the canceled theater events and find the reason for cancelation.
 Look if the goal was too high and when the event was launched.

+•	Record the time the goal was reached.

+•	Look for goals that were met quickly and present the results by category.
+Client could increase the goal for this type of categories or just make more events within those catgories in the future.
+Also you need to look for the demographics and cities.

+• Evaluate the pledges with goals to give an idea where you can increase the goals and where you need to decrease those.

+• Make a relation between successful goals and backers could give an idea where people is more willing to put donations.

 Limitations of the data base:
 ---
-•	Include the time the goal was reached from the time was launched.
+•	Time the goal was reached from the time was launched is not included.

-•	It will be good to have the city for demographics, population.
+•	It will be good to have the cities for demographics, population.
 Since the dataset is made by Country the dataset will be huge if the cities were included.
 At least the largest cities or cities were most of the goals were met should be included.

+• Cost to collect more data to update the current data set.

+•	Spending more time in the evaluation make the analysis to be more costly.

+•	The assumptions of how the database was created are not included.